-Macron urges Putin to respect free speech and democracy ahead of talks
+Macron urges Putin to respect free speech, democracy at pre-G7 talks

 Read more: Ukraine high on agenda as Macron meets Putin before G7

-When a journalist asked about the G7 summit — formally the G8 before it was reformatted from 2014 due to the suspension of Russia's participation — Putin responded that the "G7 doesn't exist".
+When a journalist asked about the G7 summit — formerly the G8 until Russia was suspended in 2014 — Putin responded that the "G7 doesn't exist".

-"How can I come back to an organisation that doesn't exist," he said, adding while the G8 leaders were welcome in Russia, there are other international organisations that include countries like India and China too.
+"How can I come back to an organisation that doesn't exist," he said, adding while the G7 leaders were welcome in Russia, there are other international organisations that include countries like India and China too.

 Macron reasoned: "It's not today that we are going to resolve misunderstandings that were installed back in the 90s."

-The French head of state has faced criticism for inviting Putin to France when Moscow has taken a hard line in crushing opposition protests in the capital, as well as remaining uncompromising over Crimea and Syria.
+The French head of state has faced criticism for inviting Putin to France at a time when Moscow has crushed opposition protests and remained uncompromising over Crimea and Syria.

-As the G7 kicks off in France's Biarritz at the weekend, Putin will not attend after Russia was suspended in 2014 over its annexation of Crimea from Ukraine.

 Read more: What is the G7?
 A look at the economic summit coming to France this month